GeneArnold/Embedded-Tool-Kit/README.md

 Along with the reports export the single reports are located in this project if you would like to open those and upload them to JRS on your own.

-You will also notice to files with _Simple in their name.
-These are very basic versions of this projects concept and will be used for an upcoming video showing the idea behind this toolkit and how others could create their own.
+You will also notice two files with _Simple in their name.
+These are very basic versions of this project's concept and will be used for an upcoming video showing the idea behind this toolkit and how others could create their own.